-Day Trade Better Using Win Rate and Risk-Reward Ratios
+Day Trade Using Win Rate and Risk/Reward Ratios

-It' not just about winning, but making your winners count.
+It's not just about winning, but making your winners count

 Most day traders focus on the win-rate or win/loss ratio.
 The allure is to eventually reach that stage where nearly all their trades are winners.
-Don't be fooled, having a high win rate doesn't mean you'll be a successful trader or even a profitable one.
+While this appears to make sense, having a high win rate doesn't mean you'll be a successful trader or even a profitable one.

 Your win rate is how many trades you win out of all your trades.
-For example, if you make five trades a day, and win three, your daily win rate is 3/5=0.6, or 60%.
-If there are 20 trading days in the month, and you won 60 out of 100 trades, your monthly win rate is 60%.
+For example, if you make five trades a day and win three, your daily win rate is 3 of 5 or 60%.
+If there are 20 trading days in the month, and you win 60 out of 100 trades, your monthly win rate is 60%.

 Assume you are willing to risk $0.10 on stock XZYZ, buying it at $10.00 and placing a stop loss at $9.90.